Derby appoint Phillip Cocu: Rams appoint Dutchman as successor to Frank Lampard on a four-year contract | Goal.com

 Like Lampard before him, Cocu was an iconic midfielder in his playing days.

-He earned 101 caps for his country and took in memorable spells with Vitesse, PSV and Barcelona – with close to 300 appearances taken in for the Blaugrana across six years at Camp Nou.
+He earned 101 caps for his country and took in memorable spells with Vitesse, PSV and Barcelona – with close to 300 appearances to his name for the Blaugrana across six years at Camp Nou.